 If you can show that you're thinking, then we'll help you get to an answer.

-If you are applying for our Music Technology Systems courses, we will also want to find out about your musical background but you do not need to bring a portfolio.
+If you are applying for our Music Technology Systems courses, we will also want to find out about your musical background but you do not need to have a portfolio.

 Foundation year entry